shashankrajput/SGDo/README.md

 # SGDo
 Numerical verification of convergence rates of SGDo.

-Use python 2.7 to run
+Use python 2.7 to run.